Kyoto

 Kyoto's city planners way back in 794 decided to copy the Chinese capital Chang'an (present-day Xi'an) and adopt a grid pattern, which persists to this day in the city core.
 West-east streets are numbered, with Ichijō-dōri (一条通, "First Street") up north and Jūjō-dōri (十条通, "Tenth Street") down south, but there is no obvious pattern to the names of north-south streets.

-Like the rest of the nation, Kyoto exhibits four seasons — spring, summer, fall and winter — with many flowers in the spring and changing leaves in the fall attracting hordes of tourists.
+Like the rest of the nation, Kyoto exhibits four seasons — spring, summer, fall and winter — with many flowers in the spring and changing leaves in the fall attracting hordes of visitors.
 Kyoto is particularly humid in the summer as the city is flanked by mountains.
 From about mid-June to the end of July is the rainy season, so most travelers try to avoid this time.
 The type of rain ranges from drizzles to off-and-on showers to downpours.
 There is another typhoon season in late August and September.
 Winters are generally cold but without snowfall.
 They usually don't start until the end of December and last until March when the plum blossoms followed by Japan's Top 100 Cherry Blossom Spots|cherry blossoms begin to open.

 Travel to Kyoto

-Not arriving at Kansai or Itami?|*A small number of air flights operate daily from Tokyo's Narita Airport to Itami and Kansai, for the benefit of international passengers.
+• A small number of flights operate daily from Tokyo Narita Airport to Itami and Kansai, for the benefit of international passengers.
 Another option is to take the Narita Express limited express train to Tokyo's Shinagawa station and then change to the Tokaido Shinkansen.

 You can also hop on a bus from Narita Airport directly to Kyoto.
 Nankai Bus and Chiba Kotsu operate a daily overnight bus service, leaving Narita Airport's terminals at around 9:30 in the evening and arriving in Kyoto at around 6:20 the next morning.
 The return leaves Kyoto at 10:15 in the evening, arriving at Narita at around 6:50 in the morning.
 If and when returning to Narita, arrive with plenty of time for your flight!
-The one-way bus fare is ¥8,500 per person.
+The one-way bus fare is ¥14,500 per person.

 • If you arrive at Nagoya's Chubu Centrair International Airport, Kyoto can be visited in less than two hours by taking the Meitetsu Airport Line to Nagoya and then changing to the Tokaido Shinkansen.
 Since the Meitetsu Line and the Shinkansen are operated by different companies, allow some time in Nagoya to purchase additional train tickets.

-There are two direct buses every day from Centrair to Kyoto (2 hours 40 min, ¥6000).
-You can also take a bus to Yokkaichi and change to another bus to reach Kyoto (3 hours 30 min, ¥7000, three connections per day).}}
+There are two direct buses every day from Centrair to Kyoto (2 hours 40 min, ¥11000).
+You can also take a bus to Yokkaichi and change to another bus to reach Kyoto (3 hours 30 min, ¥13000, three connections per day).}}

-Kyoto does not have its own airport, but rather is served by Osaka's two airports.
+Kyoto does not have its own airport, but rather is served by Osaka 's two airports.
 There is an excellent road and railway network between the two cities.

 From Kansai